jacobecox/psc-automation/README-consumer.md

    - Connects to the producer's service attachment
    - Enables secure communication between consumer and producer

+5. **Automatically Creates VM**:
+   - Creates a VM instance in the consumer VPC after successful deployment
+   - Uses e2-micro machine type with Debian 12
+   - Places VM in the vm-subnet for internet access

 ## API Endpoints

 ### Deploy Consumer Infrastructure